TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-In the user directory, we found again the same web application password for margo and a new one inside the Flask application's `app.py` file:
+In the user directory, we found the web application password for `margo` again and a new one inside the Flask application's `app.py` file:

 <br />